-1.2 For the Provincial and Regional Divisions, all applications, together with payment of all applicable fees and bonds, must be delivered to the address designated by the OWSL Board, on or before January 14th.
+1.3 All League applications, (Provincial Elite, Provincial and Regional Both Senior and U21) together with payment of all applicable fees and bonds, must be delivered to the address designated by the OWSL Board, on or before January 14th.

 Payment of League Fees and Bonds

 1.4 If payment of all outstanding fees, bonds and fines is not made as above, the application may be rejected.

 a) All Team performance bonds, Must be received by January 14th; and

 b) Performance bonds required by the OWSL Board for Registered Person(s) shall be paid before said Registered Person(s) can return to participation in OWSL activities.

 Withdrawal of Application

 1.6 An administration fee of $500.00 will be applied to any Provincial Elite, Provincial and Regional team withdrawing its League Application prior to April 1st.

 1.7 Any Provincial Elite, Provincial and Regional team withdrawing its League Application on or after April 1st will forfeit the entire League entry fee and team bond.

 1.8 Allocation of teams by division shall be determined by the OWSL Board in accordance with Ontario Soccer Policies on “Leagues”.